JAForbes/blog/posts/backbone-to-mithril.md

 > I've written extensively about props [here](http://james-forbes.com/?/posts/power-of-m-prop).

 You'll also notice I've changed the name of `initialize` to `controller`.
-This is just an alias to satify mithril's component API.
+This is just an alias to satisfy mithril's component API.

 We are also using the `m` function to generate our DOM elements.  `m` is the most important part of mithril.
 We'll walk through how it works, but for now, just think of it as a way to avoid mangling HTML strings.